bertdeterd/vuepress-scp-cf/docs/cloudconnector/start.md

 ---

 # Cloud Connector
+The Cloud Connector is a small server installed inside the customer’s landscape and acts as a reverse proxy to establish a connection with the connectivity service on SAP Cloud Platform.
+Once the connection is established, the Cloud Connector accepts calls from SAP Cloud Platform and routes them through to the correct endpoint of one of the on-premise systems.

 ## Installation
 If you want to test the Cloud Connector you can install it on your laptop.<br>